01 of 08

-- Fabric - The amount will depend on the size of the pattern piece you will make in the next step.
+- You'll need fabric.
+The amount will depend on the size of the pattern piece you will make in the next step.
 The fabric you choose should be colorfast to prevent any color transfer when using steam.
 You will also want an additional layer of utility fabric suck as unbleached muslin.
 This helps prevent fibers and fuzz from the padding from working its way onto the fabric you are pressing.

-- Batting -- The padding of the previous ironing board cover can be reused but adding a bit of additional padding is advised.
+- You'll need batting.
+The padding of the previous ironing board cover can be reused but adding a bit of additional padding is advised.
 If it is necessary to replace all of the paddings, or the padding does not have any silver or reflective qualities, visit a fabric store to find a reflective fabric such as Insul-Bright

-- Cording such as drapery cord.
+- You'll need cording such as drapery cord.
 (Enough to go around the edge of the ironing board and a bit more to have enough to tie it.)

 - Safety Pin

-- Optional- a toggle to hold the cord in place.
+- This one's optional.
+You'll need a toggle to hold the cord in place.

 02 of 08